ohanhi/elm-native-ui/README.md

 For more insight, read this blog post: [Elm Native UI: Writing a React Native app in Elm](http://ohanhi.github.io/elm-native-ui.html)

-## Major blockers

-The "traditional" [Navigator](https://facebook.github.io/react-native/docs/navigator.html#content) in React Native is tricky.
-It manages state, and expects callback functions for several different things.
-It also has methods that [mutate the state](https://facebook.github.io/react-native/docs/navigator.html#navigator-methods).

-Elm Native UI was just updated to use React Native 0.21.0, which brings a more functional navigation model: [NavigationExperimental](https://github.com/facebook/react-native/commit/a3085464f6ea36fc6b53cd0c711c048ffb1516f9).
-We'll see how that works for us.

 ## Screenshots

 iOS | Android